 2.4.
 Data analyses

-To quantify the diet composition of predators, we constructed Bayesian stable isotope mixing models using the R MixSIAR package (Stock et al., 2018) to estimate the proportions of different prey sources (i.e., the three prey guilds including rice herbivores, tourist herbivores, and detritivores) in predators’ diet.
+To quantify the diet composition of predators, we constructed Bayesian stable isotope mixing models using the R MixSIAR package (Stock et al., 2018) to estimate the proportions of different prey sources (i.e., the three prey guilds including rice herbivores, tourist herbivores, and detritivores) in predators’ diet (Fig. Ac).
+The Bayesian framework allows for the incorporation of prior information on the diets of predators as well as various sources of uncertainties in the diet estimation (Moore and Semmens, 2008; Parnell et al., 2013).
 In the mixing models, individual farm-year combination and crop stage were included as fixed effects for predator isotope data; isotope data for the three prey guilds were pooled respectively to generate fixed source values because of their high mobility across farms (Mazzi and Dorn, 2012; Sun et al., 2015).
-Isotope data at the seedling stage for the three study years were omitted from the analysis due to insufficient sample sizes for model estimation.
-To improve our model estimates, carbon and nitrogen concentration dependencies as well as the residual/process errors were incorporated (Phillips and Koch, 2002; Stock and Semmens, 2016).
-Trophic discrimination factors (TDFs) were estimated from the diet-dependent discrimination equation proposed by Caut et al. (2009).
-We ran three Markov Chain Monte Carlo (MCMC) chains, each with 50,000 iterations and a burn-in number of 25,000, along with a non-informative Dirichlet prior.
-Chain convergence was assessed via Gelman-Rubin and Geweke diagnostics.
+Isotope data at the seedling stage for the three study years were omitted from the mixing model analysis due to insufficient sample sizes (missing prey sources and low predator numbers) for reliable estimation of predators’ diet composition.
+To improve our model estimates, carbon and nitrogen concentration dependencies (the C and N contents of the isotope samples) as well as the residual/process errors were incorporated (Phillips and Koch, 2002; Stock and Semmens, 2016).
+Trophic discrimination factors (TDFs) were estimated from the diet-dependent discrimination equation proposed by Caut et al. (2009) (Table SF).
+We ran three Markov Chain Monte Carlo (MCMC) chains, each with 50,000 iterations and a burn-in number of 25,000, along with a non-informative Dirichlet prior (Stock et al., 2018).
+Chain convergence was assessed via Gelman-Rubin and Geweke diagnostics (Gelman and Rubin, 1992).
 Bayesian posterior median estimates of diet composition (for each year-farm-stage combination) were extracted for further analyses.
 Bayesian posterior means, SDs, medians, and 95% credible intervals are provided in Appendix B.